billturner/old_kindofblue_com/README.markdown

-[This repository](http://github.com/billturner/brilliantcorners.org) holds the source code, configuration, and posts for my weblog [Brilliant Corners](http://brilliantcorners.org/).
+[This repository](http://github.com/billturner/kindofblue.com) holds the source code, configuration, and posts for my weblog [Kind of Blue](http://kindofblue.com/).

 The weblog is mashed together with [jekyll](http://github.com/mojombo/jekyll).